slacy/openmusictheory.github.io/compoundPeriod.md

 The thematic types available to the two halves of the compound period must be conducive to the functions of antecedent and consequent.
 Thus,
 <ul>
-	<li>the initiating phrase of the *large antecedent*, usually four bars long, will act as a basic idea, and the concluding half as a contrasting idea concluding with a weak cadence;</li>
+	<li>the initiating phrase of the *large antecedent*, usually four bars long, will act as a basic idea - either presentation, antecedent, or compound basic idea;
+	<li>the concluding half, also typically four bars long, will act as a contrasting idea and will always be a continuation;</li>
-	<li>the initiating phrase of the *large consequent* should bring a return of the BI from the first theme (often varied), and its concluding CI will end with a strong cadence.</li>
+	<li>the *large consequent* should return the BI from the first theme (often varied), and its concluding CI will end with a strong cadence.</li>
 </ul>

 These functional requirements tend to result in three types of compound period.